 In the fall of 1963, Anne is becoming a teenager.
 She lives in Paris with her mother and her older sister, Frédérique.
 They're just back from summer at the beach with their father.
 School ...
 See full summary »

 Lila wants to emulate the sexual exploits of her more experienced best friend.
 She fixates on a tough older guy who will "sleep with anyone" and tries to insert herself into his world, putting herself in a dangerously vulnerable situation.

 With an older brother in jail and living with their single mother on Pine Ridge Reservation, Johnny and his sister Jashuan's lives develop new challenges when their absentee cowboy father ...
 See full summary »

 Jashaun St. John,

-Two families, sort of neighbors in Manhattan, cross paths as they navigate marriage, parenthood of a teen, ennui, a first date, and end-of-life care.
-Rebecca and Mary are sisters; their cranky 91-year-old grandmother's neighbors, Kateand Alex, run an upscale retro-furniture business, and will expand into her flat after she dies.
+Two families, sort of neighbours in Manhattan, cross paths as they navigate marriage, parenthood of a teen, ennui, a first date, and end-of-life care.
+Rebecca and Mary are sisters; their cranky 91-year-old grandmother's neighbours, Kate and Alex, run an upscale retro-furniture business, and will expand into her flat after she dies.
 Rebecca is quiet, without a boyfriend until a patient at the clinic where she works introduces her grandson.
 Mary is acerbic, stung by a recent breakup.
 Kate looks for meaning in her life, wondering if she should volunteer.
 Alex, too, is at loose ends.
 Their daughter, Abby, has zits and teenage moods.
 What does it mean to be good?Written by

 Kate is shown reading a book, 'Assassination Vacation', by Sarah Vowell.
 That author appears in a brief but credited role as a shopper.
 The actress playing Kate, Catherine Keener, is also a featured voice in the audio book of 'Assassination Vacation'.
 See more »